whoenig/crazyflie_ros/README.md

 * Volts
 * update: 100ms (time between crazyflie and ROS not synchronized!)

-## Using This Work
+## Citing This Work

 This project is published under the very permissive MIT License.
-However, if you use this work we appreciate if credit this work accordingly.
+However, if you use the package we appreciate if you credit this project accordingly.

 For academic publications, you can cite the paper which introduced the package using the following bibtex entry:
 ```